IBM-Cloud/DevOps-Services-Docs/docs/faq/index.md

 1. Go to your [DevOps Services profile](https://hub.jazz.net/account/profile).
 2. On the left, click **PERSONAL INFORMATION**, and then update your email address.

+<a name="BluemixReg"></a>

+###  Why am I asked to register for Bluemix account when I log in to DevOps Services?

+As we add new features, DevOps Services and Bluemix are streamlining the registration and project-creation processes.
+In the future, you will use your Bluemix account to access DevOps Services.
+Many DevOps Services users have already registered with Bluemix to deploy apps and use other Bluemix features.
+If you haven't registered with Bluemix yet, doing so is nearly automatic.
+All we need is a phone number to create your Bluemix account and you're done!
+Currently, this step is optional, but soon you will be required to register with Bluemix in order to use DevOps Services.

 <a name="rtcgit"></a>